Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Introduction

-In \cite{KressTobler11, KressTobler11HighDim, matthieszander-lowrank-2012, Sousedik2014truncated, ZanderDiss} the authors develop iterative methods and preconditioners to solve numerically discretized multi-parametric problems.
-In \cite{litvinenko-spde-2013} the authors assume that the solution has a low-rank \emph{canonical} (CP) tensor format and develop methods for the CP-formatted computation of level sets.
-In \cite{matthies2012parametric,wahnert-stochgalerkin-2014} the authors analyzed tensor ranks of the stochastic operator.
+Tensor ranks of the stochastic operator were analysed in \cite{matthies2012parametric,wahnert-stochgalerkin-2014}.
 The proper generalized decomposition was applied for solving high dimensional stochastic problems in \cite{Nouy07,nouy-pgd-stoch-2010}.
 In \cite{KhSch-Galerkin-SPDE-2011} authors employed newer tensor formats for the approximation of coefficients and the solution of stochastic elliptic PDEs.
 Other classical techniques to cope with high-dimensional problems are sparse grids \cite{Griebel,Griebel_Bungartz, nobile2008sparse} and (quasi) Monte Carlo methods \cite{graham-QMC-2011,scheichl-mlmc-further-2013,Schwab-MLQMC-2015}.
-In \cite{dolgov2015polynomial, dolgov2014computation} authors approximate the polynomial chaos expansion (PCE ) of the random input coefficient $\kappa(x,\bZ)$ in the tensor train (TT) data format.
-After that the solution $u(x,\bZ)$ and post-processing are computed in the same TT format.
-A low-rank tensor approximation of random fields, covariance matrices and set of snapshots is done in\cite{khoromskij2008data, LitvSampling13, litvinenko2013numerical}.
+In \cite{dolgov2015polynomial, dolgov2014computation} authors approximate the polynomial chaos expansion (PCE ) of the random input coefficient $\kappa(x,\bZ)$ in the tensor train (TT) data format, and then solve the problem in that format.
+A low-rank tensor approximation of random fields, covariance matrices and set of snapshots is done in \cite{khoromskij2008data, LitvSampling13, litvinenko2013numerical}.